CSC207-2022F-UofT/course-project-linkout/README.md

 ##### Classes

->ReviewController\
->ReviewRequestModel
-ReviewInputBoundary\
-ReviewInteratcor\
+>- ReviewController
+>- ReviewRequestModel
+>- ReviewInputBoundary
+>- ReviewInteratcor
-ReviewGateway
+>- ReviewGateway
-ReviewGatewayImplementation
+>- ReviewGatewayImplementation
-ReviewOutputBoundary\
-ReviewPresenter\
+>- ReviewOutputBoundary
+>- ReviewPresenter
-ReviewResponseModel
+>- ReviewResponseModel

 ##### How the code works

->The add review’s flow goes like this: when the ReviewController takes in the input information from the screen, it then
+> ##### The add review’s flow goes like this:
+> when the ReviewController takes in the input information from the screen, it then
 > constructs a ReviewRequestModel and puts all input information into the request model, it then calls ReviewInputBoundary
 > to add the review to the system.
 The ReviewInteratcor which implements ReviewInputBoundary will construct the review
 > object, call the ReviewGateway to save the review to the database, and call ReviewOutputBoundary to report the success
 > of adding the review, and the ReviewPresenter which implements the ReviewOutputBoundary will execute the implemented
 > method and return a ReviewResponseModel.

->The delete review’s flow is basically the same.
-It’s just now a request model is not needed since the user only need to
+> ##### The delete review’s flow is basically the same:
+> It’s just now a request model is not needed since the user only need to
 > input the review’s id to delete it.

 #### User Use Case